mvaganov/CmdLineAsteroids/notes.md

 ### scene
 black background with white text
-	S Single Responsiblity: each class does one thing.
+	S Single Responsibility: each class does one thing.
 	O Open-Closed: Classes are open to extension, closed to modification.
-	L Liskov Substitution: Objects are substitutable for objects of their superclass.
+	L Liskov Substitution: Be able to substitute objects with a child class object.
 	I Interface Segregation: Multiple interfaces are better than one general-purpose interface.
 	D Dependency Inversion: Use abstractions so classes don't rely on specific implementations.